louisponet/blog/content/posts/icc_1_seqlock/index.md

 Even though the tests now pass without using any barriers, we proceed with a double check by analyzing the assembly that was produced by the compiler.

 ## Deeper dive using [`cargo asm`](https://crates.io/crates/cargo-show-asm/0.2.34)
+I used `cargo asm` to perform the analysis presented below.
+It can be easily installed using `cargo` and has a very user friendly terminal based interface to hone in on the code of interest.
+[godbolt](https://godbolt.org) is another great choice, but when working on a larger codebase it become quite cumbersome to copy-paste all the supporting code for a given function.
-`cargo asm` is for sure one of the best tools for this kind of analysis, with [godbolt](https://godbolt.org) being another.
-I highly recommend adding `#[inline(never)]` to isolate the function of interest from the rest of the code.
+I recommend adding `#[inline(never)]` to force the compiler not to inline the function of interest.

 ### `SeqLock::<[usize; 1024]>::read`
 When using a large array with 1024 elements, the `rust` code compiles down to